 Relax and Unwind

 I think finding a great brewery goes under the relax and unwind category.
 There are quite a few choices to do so in Winston Salem, including Fiddlin’ Fish Brewing Company, Foothills Brewery, Indendiary Brewing (in the Bailey Power Plant), and Small Batch Beer Co.
-It’s fall, so seasonal craft beers are at their prime with tasty pumpkin, Christmas, and spiced flavors.

 Stay in a dreamy estate home on your Winston Salem travels at the Graylyn Estate.
 This historical residence was built in 1874 for the Bowman Gray family, the former president and chairman of R.J.
 Reynolds Tobacco Company.
 It’s bewildering driving down the tree-lined path to arrive at the massive stone mansion, an 85-room boutique hotel and conference center filled with beautiful antiques but updated with necessary modern conveniences.